meeladdawood/crypto-ticker-app/README.md

 # Crypto.Ticker
-An for cryptocurrency trackers and traders.
+An app for cryptocurrency trackers and traders.
 Get a quick glance at the price of the hottest cryptocurrencies.